Data Protection and Privacy

 · Details of any support received, including care packages, plans and support providers

-· CCTV images captured in school
+· CCTV images captured on the school site by the school's CCTV system

 We may also hold data about pupils that we have received from other organisations, including other schools, local authorities and the Department for Education.